hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-root.md

 ```
 scp mtd5.bin root@192.168.1.10:/tmp/
 ```

+{% include alert.html content="If you use OpenSSH >= 8.8 you will have to use the legacy protocol and enable some deprecated algorithms: scp -O -oKexAlgorithms=+diffie-hellman-group1-sha1 -oHostKeyAlgorithms=+ssh-dss [...]" alert="Info"  icon="svg-info" color="blue" %}

 then write the mtd5 file it into the second partition (the 1) with the command:
 ```
 mtd -e image1 write mtd5.bin image1